NAS + CLOUD GIVEAWAY FROM MORRO DATA AND BACKBLAZE

 Morro Data and Backblaze Team Up to Deliver the Dream Digital Media Backup Solution

-Visit Dream Photo Backup to learn about this combination of NAS, software, and the cloud that provides a complete solution for managing, archiving, and accessing your digital media files.
+This Dream Digital Media Backup package provides a complete solution for managing, archiving, and accessing your digital media files.
 You’ll have the opportunity to win Morro Data’s CacheDrive G40 (with 1TB of HDD cache), an annual subscription to CloudNAS Basic Global File Services, and $100 of Backblaze B2 Cloud Storage.
 The total value of this package is greater than $700.
-Sweepstakes ends at 3PM PST, Friday, Dec 22nd.
-Enter at Dream Photo Backup.
+Sweepstakes ends at 3PM PST, Friday, Dec 22, 2017.